jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

 + The tests that are related to the affected crates by the runtime change need to stay intact and untouched, showing that all functionalities are all working fine and as expected.

 == Steps Planning <steps-planning>
-The next steps covers the main purpose of the proposal, extras and possibilities that will come with the dependency change will be described and explored at After Party.
+The next steps covers the main purpose of the proposal, extras and possibilities that will come with the dependency change will be described and explored at #link(<second-phase-of-proposal>)["Second Phase of Proposal"].

 + #strong("Floresta-Wire"), #strong("Floresta-Electrum") and #strong("Florestad") Rust test battery for internal functions and Python test battery for mocking external cases and performance cover, focused on async functionalities.
 Deeper understanding of the project. #strong[\(1 - 2 weeks).]